input-output-hk/essential-cardano-content/content/article/gimbalabs-playground-season-3-all-tuesdays-1800-utc-in-this-session-gimbalabs-launches-a-new-platform.md

 ---
 title: "🎢 Gimbalabs Playground🎡 - Season 3.
-All Tuesdays 1800 UTC.
+Every Tuesday from 1800 UTC.
 In this
   session: Gimbalabs launches a new platform! "
 tags:
-  - "#cardano"
+  - Cardano
   - gimbalabs playground
   - gimbalabs
   - Andamio